hallofdreams/hallofdreams.github.io/_posts/2021-02-11-advent-of-code-2015-rust-day-4.md

 Still, that was by no means a waste of time.
 We learned a little about hashing algorithms, and about reading dense mathy looking things.
 We can now confidently use the md5 crate without it being a black box.

 ***EDIT:** Felipe missed a trick here.
 Stopping at iteration 61 would allow us to shortcut through three unnecessary steps, for a speedup of ~4.5%.
-The key is in the [https://en.wikipedia.org/wiki/MD5#Pseudocode](Wikipedia pseudocode) for MD5 (specifically, the very end of the `for i from 0 to 63` loop), and the fact that for this specific problem we only need the first quarter of the 512 bit chunk that's being calculated.
+The key is in the [Wikipedia pseudocode](https://en.wikipedia.org/wiki/MD5#Pseudocode) for MD5 (specifically, the very end of the `for i from 0 to 63` loop), and the fact that for this specific problem we only need the first quarter of the 512 bit chunk that's being calculated.
 The shortcut implementation is left to the reader. -David*

 ## First Attempt